 Fibroids can affect pregnancy and fertility depending on their size and location.
 Fibroids can cause the uterus and cervix can change.

 Symptoms and treatment of fibroids may vary depending on how many you have, where they are located in the uterus, and how big they are.

 Fibroids, in most cases, don’t result in infertility, but they can impact fertility in several ways, including:

-- affecting the shape of the uterus, which prevents some sperm from entering.
+- affect the shape of the uterus, which prevents some sperm from entering.

-- shaping the uterus in a way that affects the fetus.
+- shape the uterus in a way that affects the fetus.

-- sperm or eggs are blocked from entering the fallopian tubes.
+- block sperm or eggs from entering the fallopian tubes.

 - blood flow to the uterus or baby is impeded due to disruption of the uterine lining.